 Signs That Your Boundaries Need Work

 Establishing healthy boundaries is crucial for maintaining our physical, emotional, and mental well-being.
 Boundaries help us define where our responsibilities begin and end, protecting our personal space and energy.
-However, many of us struggle with boundaries for various reasons, often leading to negative feelings and exhaustion.
+However, many of us struggle with boundaries for various reasons, often leading to painful emotional experiences.
 If you find yourself frequently drained or unhappy, it might be time to evaluate your boundaries.
 Here are some signs that suggest your boundaries need work:

 Internal Signs of Boundary Issues